 True protection only comes from superior materials, proven performance, extensive product development and people who know their stuff.
 For us, ‘superior’ means more effective than the alternatives, and producing a termite mesh that exceeds industry standards.

-Here are some useful summary points for architects:
+Here are some useful summary points about our termite mesh and its qualities for architects:

 Termimesh have our own proprietary stainless steel specification, TMA725, an austenitic grade of stainless steel with a molybdenum content twice that of 316 stainless steel.
 This means Termimesh delivers superior performance to 316 or 316L and far exceeds the Australian Standards.